 A dock_board exposes a single argument that controls

-panel arrangement: the layout.
+panel arrangement: the layouts.
 This vignette walks through

-every shape layout accepts, shows what UI each shape
+every shape layouts accepts, shows what UI each shape

 produces, and ends with patterns for the layouts you’ll build most